 The College of Nursing, Villanova University, established in 1953, has been designated a Center of Excellence in Nursing Education by the National League for Nursing and a Stellar School by the National Student Nurses Association.
-It's bachelor's and master's programs are fully accredited by the Commission on Collegiate Nursing Education (CCNE), and the bachelors and masters level nurse practitioner tracks are approved by the State Board of Nursing of the Commonwealth of Pennsylvania, as well as an American Nurses Credentialing Center accredited program in Continuing Education.
+Its bachelors, masters and DNP programs are fully accredited by the Commission on Collegiate Nursing Education (CCNE), and the bachelors and masters level nurse practitioner tracks are approved by the State Board of Nursing of the Commonwealth of Pennsylvania.
+The American Nurses Credentialing Center has accredited the Continuing Education program.
 The nurse anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
 The ultimate goal of the College is to prepare competent professionals who are ethically oriented, and who are educated in Villanova's proud liberal arts tradition to provide leadership in serving the nursing needs of society at-large.

 The College of Nursing at Villanova University, through strong, comprehensive recruitment and outstanding administrative support from the University, has maintained a reputation as a highly competitive nursing program, enrolling a significant number of students of high quality.
 Of particular note: